 The concrete mixture used for an overlay is a special formulation that spreads easily over the slab with trowels or brooms.
 The mixture can be left uncolored, or coloring agents or granules can be added to the wet mixture before it is spread over the slab.
 Once dried, a plain overlay can be ground and polished with diamond pads and can then accept any of the same surface treatments used with solid slabs.
 The wet overlay concrete can also be tooled, brushed or stamped to give it texture.

 A simple overlay can be applied by a DIYer, but when polishing, stamping or texturizing methods are needed, the work is usually done by pros who specialize in such treatments.

 With the increased popularity of decorative concrete flooring, several manufacturers have developed products and methods for creating these floors over traditional wood framing.
 Rather than a heavy 4-inch slab, these special concrete materials can be poured in thicknesses of only 1/2- to 3/4-inch thick and can then accept virtually any of the finishing techniques used with solid slabs.
 When installed over a wood floor, concrete flooring installation resembles the manner in which stucco is applied to exterior walls.

 However, not all wood subfloors can accept this kind of treatment.
 The weight of even a thin layer of concrete is quite substantial, so the floor joists need to be evaluated to make sure they can bear the weight.
-Older homes with smaller floor joists may not be strong enough for the additional load unless they are reinforced with sister joists.
-The subfloor surface must be exterior-grade plywood (APA rated type 1) or oriented strandboard (OSB), which are standard subfloor materials in modern homes.
+The smaller floor joists in older homes may not be strong enough for the additional load unless they are reinforced with sister joists.
+The subfloor surface must be exterior-grade plywood (APA rated type 1) or oriented strand board (OSB), which are standard subfloor materials in modern homes.
 A concrete overlay can also be applied over solid hardwood flooring that is securely fastened to the subfloor.